Washington police out in force for far right rally on Charlottesville anniversary

 On Saturday, Trump condemned “all types of racism” in a Twitter post marking the anniversary.

-In Washington on Sunday, counterprotesters planned an afternoon program of music, speeches and poetry readings at Freedom Plaza, east of the White House.
+In Washington on Sunday, counterprotesters organized an afternoon program of music, speeches and poetry readings at Freedom Plaza, east of the White House.

 Sean Kratouil, a 17-year-old who lives in Maryland, was wearing a vest with “Antifa” on the back and said he was there to help start a movement of peaceful anti-fascists.
 He said he was concerned that when rallies turn violent, it makes his side look bad.
 “Public perception is key,” he said.

-Counterprotesters also gathered near the Washington suburban metro station of Vienna, Virginia, where about 20 white nationalists carrying American flags were escorted by police as they prepared to board trains to the city.
+Counterprotesters also gathered near the Washington suburban metro station of Vienna, Virginia, where about 20 white nationalists carrying American flags were escorted onto a train to the city.
+Some counterprotesters yelled “Nazi scum!” at them as they were shepherded through the station.

-The organizer of “Unite the Right 2,” Virginia activist and blogger Jason Kessler, led the contingent.
+The group was led by the organizer of “Unite the Right 2,” Virginia activist and blogger Jason Kessler.

-Kessler, who wore a blue suit and carried a megaphone over his shoulder, declined to say how many people came with him.
+Dressed in a blue suit and carrying a megaphone over his shoulder, he said the rally was aimed at advocating for “free speech for everybody,” and he blamed last year’s violence in Charlottesville on other groups and the media.

-The counterprotesters outside included Paul Mitchell, a 62-year-old retired U.S. Parks Police sergeant who held a hand-painted sign that read “No Nazis, no KKK, no racists, no way.”
+“I’m not a white supremacist.
+I’m not a neo-Nazi,” Kessler said as the train rolled towards Washington, where hundreds of counterprotesters and more police awaited his group.

 In the picturesque college town of Charlottesville, hundreds of police officers had maintained a security perimeter around the normally bustling downtown district throughout the day on Saturday.
 Vehicular traffic was barred from an area of more than 15 city blocks, while pedestrians were allowed access at two checkpoints where officers examined bags for weapons.